maganite/Job_recommend/README.md

 Prerequisites
 Before you begin, make sure you have the following installed on your system:

-Python 3.7+
+Python 3.7+,
-pip (Python package manager)
+pip (Python package manager),
-Virtualenv (optional but recommended for creating isolated Python environments) Git
+Virtualenv (optional but recommended for creating isolated Python environments), Git,

 Project Setup Instructions
 Follow these steps to set up the project on your local machine: